Dark Matter (2024 TV series)

-Dark Matter is an upcoming science fiction television series based on the novel of the same name by Blake Crouch.
+Dark Matter is an American science fiction television series created by Blake Crouch, based on his 2016 novel of the same name.
+The first season premiered on Apple TV+ with two episodes on May 8, 2024 followed by seven more released on a weekly basis.
+In August 2024, the series was renewed for a second season.

 Premise

-A physicist in Chicago is warped into an alternate version of his life, leaving him to fight to return to his life to prevent the alternate version of himself from harming his family.
+A physicist in Chicago is warped into an alternate version of his life, leaving him to fight to return to his life to prevent the alternate version of himself from taking over his family.